geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_06_Lab5_Ex1_ProPlus.md

-# Module 10 - Lab 4 - Exercise 1 - Manage an Office 365 ProPlus Installation
+# Module 6 - Lab 5 - Exercise 1 - Install Office 365 ProPlus

 You are the Enterprise Administrator for Adatum Corporation, and you have Microsoft 365 deployed in a virtualized lab environment.
 In this lab, you will perform the tasks necessary to manage a user-driven Office 365 ProPlus installations.
 You will also deploy and configure Office Telemetry components.